umbrellait-maksim-baevskiy/all-in-one-seo-pack/PULL_REQUEST_TEMPLATE.md

 - [ ] I've selected the appropriate branch (ie x.y rather than master).
 - [ ] I've created an appropriate title, descriptive of what the PR does.
+- [ ] Travis-ci runs with no errors.

 ## Proposed changes